cspoojary/Learn_Python/Python_kannada/22_File_Handling.md

 #### 2. Append Marks
 - Ask for student name and marks.
 - Append the info to marks.txt in this format: Ravi - 85
-Read and Count Lines
+#### 3.Read and Count Lines

-Read any file and count how many lines it has.
+- Read any file and count how many lines it has.
-Example: How many students are listed?
+- Example: How many students are listed?
 Search From File

 Write a program that searches for a name in friends.txt